SlimzyCM/Bankapp_refactored_week4/README.md

-# Bankapp_refactored_week4
-- Refactored my Week 2 Assignment Of A bank operation using OOP
-- Created a Test Solution for the app in practice of "The Art Of Unit Testing"
+# The Art of Unit Testing
+_Nunit Testing_

+### Refactor the banking application created in week 2 into:
+- Class Libraries
+- Helper classes
+- Test projects

+### Implemented testing for the major functionalities:
+- Login
+- Register
+- Deposit
+- Withdrawal
+- Transfer
-- Applied Nunit Testing
+- Transaction